 For the program approval process and application, see the Alternative Teacher Certification Programs Leading to Temporary Initial Licensure Handbook for Initial Program Approval.

-Applicants for the teacher intern license are required to complete introductory coursework in pedagogy that includes 50 contact hours of field experience with students.
-Upon successful completion of this introductory program, the applicant qualifies for the teacher intern license which allows him or her to serve as the teacher of record in a high school or in an approved endorsement area during a one year paid teaching internship.
-This teaching internship is highly supported by the postsecondary institution in partnership with the employing district and/or area education agency and includes extensive supervision and participation in a state-approved mentoring and induction program.
-During this time the intern completes a teacher intern seminar that includes extension of coursework from the teacher intern introductory program.
-After the teacher internship year, the intern completes additional coursework and is then eligible for an initial teaching license.
+Applicants for the teacher intern license are required to complete coursework in pedagogy that includes 50 contact hours of field experience with students.
+The teacher intern license allows the applicant to serve as the teacher of record in an approved endorsement area during a paid teaching internship.
+The internship is supported and monitored by the postsecondary institution in partnership with the employing school district and includes extensive supervision and participation in a state-approved mentoring and induction program.
+Teacher interns also complete a seminar that extends and applies coursework from the teacher intern introductory program.

-Currently, two intern programs are offered in Iowa:
+Currently, three intern programs are offered in Iowa:

 Foundations of Reading Test